 - Primary Math Common Core Edition: Often used by schools that are required to teach common core.

 - Dimensions: Many homeschoolers also use this version, though it’s teacher’s guide is made to be used in a classroom setting so you’d have to adapt it to use with just 1 student at home.
+A lot of parents just do even or odd problems (what I remember doing in public school too) because otherwise it’s SO many problems.

 You’ll end up buying a total of 6 books per kid each level or “year”, (3 for each semester).